Visual Similarity Attention: Proposed Method

 Traditional similarity predictors such as Siamese or triplet models are trained to respect the relative ordinality of distances between data points.
 For instance, given a training set of triplets $\{(\mathbf{x}^{a}_{i},\mathbf{x}^{p}_{i},\mathbf{x}^{n}_{i})\}$, where $(\mathbf{x}^{a}_{i},\mathbf{x}^{p}_{i})$ have the same categorical label while $(\mathbf{x}^{a}_{i},\mathbf{x}^{n}_{i})$ belong to different classes, a triplet similarity predictor learns a $d-$dimensional feature embedding of the input $\mathbf{x}$, $f(\mathbf{x}) \in \mathbb{R}^{d}$, such that the distance between $f(\mathbf{x}^{a}_{i})$ and $f(\mathbf{x}^{n}_{i})$ is larger than that between $f(\mathbf{x}^{a}_{i})$ and $f(\mathbf{x}^{p}_{i})$ (within a predefined margin $\alpha$).

-Starting from such a baseline predictor (we choose the triplet model for all discussion here, but later show variants with Siamese and quadruplet models as well), our key insight is that we can use the similarity scores from the predictor to generate visual explanations, in the form of attention maps as in GradCAM \cite{GradCAM_ICCV17}, for why the current input triplet indeed satisfies the triplet criterion with respect to the learned feature embedding $f(\mathbf{x})$.
-As a concrete example of our final result, see Figure~\ref{fig:multipleApplications}, where we note our model is able to highlight common (cat) face region in the anchor (A) and the positive (B) image, whereas we highlight the corresponding face and ears region for the dog image (negative, C), clearly illustrating why this current triplet satisfies the triplet criterion.
-This is what we refer to by \textsl{similarity attention}: the ability of the similarity predictor to automatically discover local regions in the input that contribute the most to the final decision (in this case, satisfying the triplet condition) and visualize these regions with attention maps.
+Starting from such a baseline predictor (we choose the triplet model for all discussion here, but later show variants with Siamese and quadruplet models as well), our key insight is that we can use the similarity scores from the predictor to generate visual explanations, in the form of visual attention maps \cite{GradCAM_ICCV17}, for why the current input triplet satisfies the triplet criterion w.r.t the learned feature embedding $f(\mathbf{x})$.
+As an example of our final result, see Figure~\ref{fig:multipleApplications}, where we note our model is able to highlight common (cat) face region in the anchor (A) and the positive (B) image, whereas we highlight the corresponding face and ears region for the dog image (negative, C), illustrating why this current triplet satisfies the triplet criterion.
+This is what we refer to by \textsl{similarity attention}: the ability of the similarity predictor to automatically discover local regions in the input that contribute the most to the final decision (in this case, satisfying the triplet condition) and visualize these regions by means of attention maps.

-Note that our idea of generating network attention from the similarity score is substantially different from what GradCAM \cite{GradCAM_ICCV17} or Zheng \etal \cite{zheng2019re} does.
-These techniques have a classification module that takes in feature vectors as input and produces classification probabilities.
-The gradients of the classification scores are then computed with respect to convolutional feature maps to obtain the attention maps.
-In our case, we are not limited by the requirement of having a classification module.
-Instead, as we discuss below, we compute a similarity score directly from the feature vectors (\eg, $f(\mathbf{x}^{a}_{i})$, $f(\mathbf{x}^{p}_{i})$, and $f(\mathbf{x}^{n}_{i})$), which is then used to compute gradients and obtain the attention map.